BattletechModders/ConcreteJungle/README.md

 ### Todo

-* Spawns should be rotated towards ambush origin

-* Need to move turret spawns upwards

 * Remove turrets when you move more than N meters away / lose LoS to the building

 * Need to store association of turret -> building in a stat for save loading purposes